 The picnic is ready.
-The weather has been kind and dietary requirements taken into consideration.
-The drinks are being poured.
+Dietary requirements have been noted and the weather has been kind.
+Drinks are being poured.
 And then?
 A wasp looms into view, followed by another.
 “They’re worse than ever this year,” someone says, as a wasp (or yellow jacket) hovers between your drink and your mouth.
 Most of us at some point have asked: “What are wasps for?”

 If Kate Bradbury, editor of Wild London was in your picnic party she might say: “If you can’t love them, do try to tolerate them.”
 Her book, The Wildlife Gardener, even has a section on “How to attract wasps.”
 We pose some reasonable questions: